If You Are Only as Old as You Feel, How Old Are You?

 Build Core Strength and Muscle Strength.
 A regular practice helps build muscle throughout the body, and especially in muscles supporting joints.
 The Spine Series of poses, in particular, work on strengthening the supporting muscles up and down the spine, relieving pressure and reducing pain.

 Improved Flexibility.
 Yoga practice in general is known to improve flexibility in joints and tendons.
-The Bikram practice works on all joints in the body safely and the warmer temperatures facilitate safely stretching further.
+The Bikram practice works on all joints in the body safely and the warmer temperatures facilitate safety in stretching.

 Improved Balance.
 A series of the poses focus on balancing.
 In those poses, supporting muscles are strengthened and the body adjusts to balancing.
 Most students see a marked improvement in their balance over time, protecting them from dangerous falls.